Hello there! Are you looking for resources to help you plan your travel? If so, you have come to the right place.

 Here are my favourite accommodation booking sites.

-- Booking.com is a clear, easy to use search engine.
+Booking.com is a clear, easy to use booking platform.
 It offers a wide selection of hotels and apartments, often with refundable rates and special deals for returning customers.

 If Booking.com doesn’t deliver the choice I want, my next stop is Expedia.